Summerr0702/summerr0702.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About Me"
+title: "about me"
 ---

-Hi, I'm Summer.
+I'm Summer Liu.
 My Chinese name is 柳从然, which literally means “a willow tree that grows freely, in tune with nature.”
 I imagine when my parents gave me this name, they were wishing for me to follow the quiet, honest rhythm of my own heart — to bend, not break, like a willow in the wind, and to live gently but freely, true to my nature.

-Cupidatat ea do et in excepteur in.
-Ad nostrud ut est esse eu duis ea sunt eiusmod.
-Aliquip tempor veniam sint elit fugiat.
-Velit incididunt laboris amet incididunt labore dolore irure velit excepteur commodo deserunt laborum.
-Consectetur eu fugiat veniam veniam Lorem labore magna eiusmod.
-Ea occaecat reprehenderit pariatur consectetur minim labore ut aliquip.
+At 19, I left the place I once called “home” and moved to a vibrant island at the southern edge of the motherland.
+I spent four long summers in Macau, a city of humidity, light, and memories that shimmer like heat on pavement.
+Now, I find myself in Canada, where winter seems to stretch over half the year, wondering what stories might unfold here.
+Through these journeys, “home” has been redefined, again and again.
+I guess I’m still figuring out where home really is.
+But I’ve come to love the feeling of being on the road.

+I like traveling alone, watching films alone, attending live shows alone — but that doesn’t mean I don’t enjoy the company of others.
+I’ve simply built a quiet, safe corner for myself — a space to gather my travel journals, film reviews, and personal reflections.
+Writing helps me untangle my thoughts and see myself a little more clearly.
+Perhaps the stories that happen to me hold no inherent meaning.
+Perhaps even the act of writing them down feels futile at times.
+But I write anyway — to give shape to the formless, and meaning to the moment.
+Because, you know, the only way to fight nothingness is to create something :)

+P.S.
+I write in English sometimes, but more often in Chinese, the language that cradles my memories and slips more easily into silence.